 My Professional Biography

-I have completed training in Emotion-Focused Therapy for couples.
-I also enjoy working with adolescents, adults, and couples with a variety of different concerns:
+I enjoy working with adults, adolescents, and couples with a variety of different concerns:

 – Relationship issues

 – Issues related to spirituality, religion, faith, and existence